nordic-institute/X-Road/doc/kubernetes_security_guide.md

 ```

-- After all the ingress traffic is denied, create a network policy that allows the traffic from the Secondary Pods to the Primary Pod through the port 22 (**reference Data: 3.1, 4.5**):
+- After all the ingress traffic is denied, create a network policy that allows the traffic from the Secondary Pods to the Primary Pod through the port 22 (**Reference Data: 3.1, 4.5**):
 ``` yaml

 kind: NetworkPolicy